 But what is the right amount of budget?
 How much should you spend on your infrastructure… or where should you cut back?
 What should you allocate for hardware, software, data storage and ongoing support?
 Can you manage it in-house, or should you outsource?
 The last thing you need to worry about is the latest software release, who’s providing your employees’ tech support, or whether you should store your data in an onsite server vs. the cloud.

-You’re running a business after all, not a tech stack.
+You’re running a business after all, not an IT department.

 The considerations are many and may seem overwhelming, especially when tech isn’t your area of expertise.